Skip to main content

 Dollars for innovation tied up in IT infrastructure

-This spending on infrastructure and maintenance is one way that traditional financial institutions are getting “left behind” in the competition from technology-oriented entrants to financial services, says consulting firm McKinsey in its recent report, “The last pit stop?
+This investment in infrastructure and maintenance is one reason traditional financial institutions are falling behind.
+Technology-focused companies in financial services are gaining an advantage.
+This insight comes from a recent report by the consulting firm McKinsey, titled “The Last Pit Stop.”
 Time for bold late-cycle moves.”
 Banks spend about 7 percent of revenues on information technology, the report’s authors estimate.

 The trend away from on-premise technology

-Historically, financial institutions have been reluctant to shift from on-premise technology, largely due to security concerns about having data in the cloud (data centers available to many users via the Internet).
+Historically, financial institutions have been hesitant to move from on-premise technology.
+This reluctance stems mainly from security concerns about storing data in the cloud.
 But research firm Gartner estimates that through 2025, 99% of cloud security failures will be the customer’s fault.
-In addition, assuming on-premises capabilities are more secure can lead to a false sense of security, especially at smaller institutions, the firm says.
-Some of the largest data breaches in history have been either inside jobs or malware planted on internal company networks.
+In addition, believing that on-premises capabilities are more secure can create a false sense of security.
+This is particularly true for smaller institutions, according to the firm.
+Some of the largest data breaches in history have occurred due to internal actions.
+Additionally, malware introduced into company networks has also been a significant factor.

 Certainly, many institutions are expressing confidence in the security provided by a third-party technology vendor.
-Financial institutions in general are moving away from technology that is self-managed and deployed on their own premises, Gartner said in a recent report on financial services technology modernization.
+Financial institutions are moving away from technology that they manage themselves.
+This shift involves moving away from systems that are installed on their own premises.
+This information comes from a recent Gartner report on the modernization of financial services technology.

-Hosted solutions, or software-as-a-service (SaaS) systems hosted and maintained by a third-party vendor, are an increasingly popular option because they offer the ability to react dynamically to business conditions.
-The host can add computing, storage, and memory resources quickly as needed without additional infrastructure spending by the financial institution.
+Hosted solutions, also known as software-as-a-service (SaaS), are systems maintained by third-party vendors.
+They are becoming more popular because they allow businesses to respond quickly to changing conditions.
+The host can quickly add computing, storage, and memory resources as needed.
+This can be done without requiring the financial institution to spend on additional infrastructure.
 That leaves resources – in terms of both capital and staffing – available for other needs.

-Emily Larkin, Abrigo’s Chief Information Security Officer, says that even though financial institutions are becoming more comfortable with the security of hosted solutions and cloud-based providers, they can best protect themselves against security risks through due diligence and management of the hosting or cloud provider and through the service-level agreements in the contracts.
+Emily Larkin, Abrigo’s Chief Information Security Officer, notes that financial institutions are growing more comfortable with hosted solutions and cloud providers.
+However, they can best protect themselves from security risks by conducting due diligence.
+This includes managing the hosting or cloud provider and carefully reviewing the service-level agreements in their contracts.

 See why over 2,500 financial institutions rely on our software and services